ceph/ceph/doc/rados/operations/pools.rst

   <../erasure-code>`_, resilience is defined as the number of coding chunks
   (for example, ``m = 2`` in the default **erasure code profile**).

-- **Placement Groups**: You can set the number of placement groups (PGs) for the pool.
-In a typical configuration, the target number of PGs is approximately one hundred PGs per OSD.
+- **Placement Groups**: The :ref:`autoscaler <pg-autoscaler>` sets the number of placement groups (PGs) for the pool.
+In a typical configuration, the target number of PGs is approximately one-hundred and fifty PGs per OSD.
 This provides reasonable balancing without consuming excessive computing resources.
-When setting up multiple pools, be careful to set an appropriate number of PGs for each pool and for the cluster as a whole.
-Each PG belongs to a specific pool: when multiple pools use the same OSDs, make sure that the **sum** of PG replicas per OSD is in the desired PG-per-OSD target range.
-To calculate an appropriate number of PGs for your pools, use the `pgcalc`_ tool.
+When setting up multiple pools, set an appropriate number of PGs for each pool and for the cluster as a whole.
+Each PG belongs to a specific
+  pool: when multiple pools use the same OSDs, make sure that the **sum** of PG replicas per OSD is in the desired PG-per-OSD target range.

 - **CRUSH Rules**: When data is stored in a pool, the placement of the object and its replicas (or chunks, in the case of erasure-coded pools) in your